Best Nursery Dresser 2018

 We also heard a few scattered reports of shipping damage—this is an unfortunate fact of life when ordering dressers online versus a store.
 Customer service from Amazon is prompt at fixing issues, but just a heads up: be sure to carefully inspect the box and contents when it first arrives, just in case.

-Despite these drawbacks, we think the DaVinci Jayden 6-Drawer Double Wide Dresser is a good value at $350.
+Despite these drawbacks, we think the DaVinci Jayden 6-Drawer Double Wide Dresser is a good value.

 Readers praise IKEA’s dressers for their simplicity and value.
 (One caveat: IKEA dressers were recalled in 2016 for tip-over hazards.
 Always anchor a dresser to the wall, whether it is from IKEA or any brand for that matter!).